Affording MICDS - Tuition Assistance

 Payments can be made with an e-check, cashier’s check, regular check, cash or by credit card on the MICDS portal.

-A 10-month payment plan is available through FACTS.
-Monthly payments through FACTS are withdrawals from an account on a specific day of each month, July-April.
+A 10-month payment plan (10-Pay Plan) is available.
+In this plan, monthly payments are automatically withdrawn from an account on a specific day of each month, July through April.

 - Can I use my 529 plan to pay tuition?

 Yes, 529 plans can be accessed to pay tuition fees at MICDS for grades K-12.
 As of 2018, for federal tax benefit purposes, up to $10,000 in tuition expenses per student per year is exempt.
 In addition, Missouri taxpayers can use 529 assets with no state tax consequences.
 This is not the case with all states, so if you reside outside of Missouri, please consult your tax advisor.

 - Why is there an MICDS Fund on top of tuition costs?